 Situated in the Arctic Ocean, the Svalbard mountains are halfway between Norway and the North Pole.
 Undoubtedly, it contains untouched arctic wilderness, as well as unique Arctic wildlife all at once.
 Icelandic texts, written in the 12th century, first mentioned the name ‘Svalbard.’
 The name means ‘cold coasts.’

 Svalbard has the impressive title of ‘Sustainable Destination.’
 It means that they have tirelessly worked to reduce the negative impact of tourism.
 Additionally, they provide visitors with memorable experiences; they preserve the local nature, culture, and environment, strengthen social values, and are, of course, economically sustainable.
 The municipality and travel industry must work together to gain this achievement.
 Discover more inspiration on Svalbard’s official website.

-For more inspiring photographs, like this ‘Svalbard Mountains In Twilight And Lunar Moon,’ please explore in our landscape portfolio.
-All our landscape photographs, including wildlife, are for sale of a license and fine art photographic print.
+For more inspiring photographs, like this ‘Svalbard Mountains In Twilight And Lunar Moon,’ please explore my landscape portfolio.
+All my landscape photographs, including wildlife, are for sale as stock images licenses and fine art photography prints as wall art online.